orbland/contracts/docs/src/src/OrbPond.sol/contract.OrbPond.md

 ### registerVersion

 Registers a new version of the Orb implementation contract.
+The version number must be exactly one higher than the previous version number, and the implementation address must be non-zero.
+Versions can be un-registered by setting the implementation address to 0; only the latest version can be un-registered.

 ```solidity